 Typically, our students are not leaving a job where they make a salary of $75,330 to come to nursing school, so my next statement is that the sooner you start, the sooner you graduate and have the opportunity to get a job making the wage of a registered nurse.

 Let’s say you delay nursing school for one year and stay working at a job with a salary of $30,000.
 The opportunity cost is the one year you just set yourself back from graduating and entering the nursing workforce where you could have made double your current salary.

 Similarly, if you apply to a less expensive nursing program where you are wait listed for a future date, you have the same opportunity cost as above.
-Let’s say that you decide to wait until January 2015 to start the “cheaper” school’s 24-month program, pushing your graduation date to December 2016.
+Let’s say that you decide to wait until January to start the “cheaper” school’s 24-month program, pushing your graduation date to December of the following year.
 After taking some time to prepare for and take the NCLEX, this puts you into the workforce around March 2017.

 What if there was an option for you to start a 16-month nursing program in January 2014?
 This program allows you to graduate in May 2015, putting you into the nursing workforce around August 2015.
 A year sooner!
 Even at a higher tuition rate, the latter option has less of an opportunity cost than the first option because you are working as a registered nurse faster!

 The bottom line is that if you want to become a nurse, the time is now.
 It is the occupation with the fastest growing job projections for the next six years.
 Who knows what the future holds, but don’t wait to find out.

 Julie Smith is the regional site director for the Marian University accelerated nursing program.